Waiting for Q: An Exploration of QAnon Users' Online Migration to Poal in the Wake of Voat's Demise: Discussion and Conclusion

-This study presents a comprehensive analysis of the shutdown crisis in QAnon-focused subverses on Voat, utilizing a mixed-methods approach and examining multiple platforms.
-Our analysis focuses on the migration patterns of Reddit users to Voat following Reddit bans, as well as the subsequent migration of Voat users to Poal after the announcement of Voat's shutdown.
-In this section, we delve deeper into our findings, emphasizing the significance of studying fringe platforms like Poal, highlighting the differences between the Reddit-to-Voat and Voat-to-Poal migrations, and exploring the implications of deplatforming.
-Furthermore, we discuss potential future research directions and acknowledge the limitations of our study.
+This study presents a comprehensive analysis of the shutdown crisis in QAnon-focused subverses on Voat, using a mixed-methods approach, focusing on Reddit-to-Voat and Voat-to-Poal migrations.
+We now delve deeper into our findings, emphasizing the significance of studying fringe platforms like Poal, highlighting the differences between the Reddit-to-Voat and Voat-to-Poal migrations, and exploring the implications of deplatforming.
+Furthermore, we discuss potential future research directions and acknowledge the limitations of our study before concluding our work.